lukiwieser/make-files-ascii/README.md

 ## Usage

-This project requires at Python 3.6+ to be installed on your machine.
+This project requires Python 3.6+ to be installed on your machine.

 First install the dependencies by executing the following command in the project folder: